janwilmans/nullptr/_posts/2018-08-06-refurbish-legacy-code.md

 Now the code has improved in multiple ways:

 *   it is clear about the ownership of the Message object
-*   the path the Message passes through is errorpath, early return or exception agnostic
+*   the correctness in terms of deallocation of the Message object nolonger depends on the errorpath, early return or exceptions being thrown

 When written like this it does not matter if a function exists early by returning mid-processing or whether an exception occurs, the Message object will always be correctly cleaned up and you do not have to write any cleanup code to make that happen.